taushifkhan/PhIPSeq_analysis/ReadMe.md

 Given a sequencing output and metadata for sampleIds and fastq files, the pipeline propose to provide stepwise analysis and save results in systematic way.
 The

+### Data and script directory
+1. refernce data in a zip compressed file for both virscan and peptidome. unzip and use absolute path
+2. script direcory has all python modules used in the snalemake
+3. The pipeline uses Bowtie and samtools. make sure you have them  in the environment.
+Change as per your installation status in smk files.

 ### How to run

 copy the directory PhipSeq_BWH_pipeline/ to location of your choice.